New Zealand finds nearly third of transgender people raped but few seek help | Malay Mail

-The ‘Counting Ourselves’ survey of 1,178 people, published on Tuesday in New Zealand, found trans and non-binary people - who do not identify as male or female - that reported rape were twice as likely to have attempted suicide in the past year.
+The “Counting Ourselves” survey of 1,178 people, published yesterday in New Zealand, found trans and non-binary people — who do not identify as male or female — that reported rape were twice as likely to have attempted suicide in the last year.

 The data, described as the first of its kind in the Pacific nation but backs up studies from other countries, showed trans people were almost three times more likely to experience sexual violence than female New Zealanders in general.